GiorgosNik/GiorgosNik/README.md

 👋 Hi, I’m @GiorgosNik

-I am a software engineer with experience in languages such as Python, C++ and Java.
-I have a passion for creating scalable and efficient software solutions, with a special interest in cybersecurity and android development.
+I am a software engineer with experience in languages Python, C++ and C#.
+I am passionate about creating scalable and efficient software solutions, with a special interest in cybersecurity and Android development.
 -  👀 I’m interested in / I want to learn more about
    * Cloud computing
    * Cybersecurity